TVNZ 2: 1975-1980: TV2 South Pacific Television

 TV2 was formed following the dissolution of the New Zealand Broadcasting Corporation on 1 April 1975, with the corporation splitting into Radio New Zealand and two television channels: Television One and Television Two.
 Whereas Television One took over WNTV1 in Wellington and DNTV2 in Dunedin as well as the existing channel frequencies, Television Two took over AKTV2 in Auckland and CHTV3 in Christchurch, broadcasting on channel 4 in Auckland and channel 8 in Christchurch.

 TV2 began broadcasting in Auckland at 1 pm on Monday 30 June 1975.
 Broadcasting began in Christchurch five hours later at 6 pm, due to extra time being needed to fix an aerial fault at the city's Sugarloaf transmitter.
 The opening weekend saw the country's first telethon, raising over $485,000 for the St John Ambulance Service.

 As there was only one national link at the time, and Television One had priority, TV2 used the link overnight to feed the next day's programmes between Auckland and Christchurch so they could be broadcast simultaneously.
 During its first year, TV2 introduced the Goodnight Kiwi cartoon for its closedown, although it was not until 1980 that it assumed its most recognised form.

 TV2 began broadcasting in the Waikato on 1 September 1975.
 TV2 began broadcasting in Wellington on 24 November 1975, after the city's infamous winds hampered aerial installation at the Mount Kaukau transmitter.
 Coverage was extended to Dunedin and Invercargill on 28 June 1976.

 The channel had branded itself as "TV2 South Pacific Television" since its launch.
 In 1976, it dropped the TV2 moniker and was renamed simply South Pacific Television.
 This also reduced confusion in Auckland and Dunedin where Television One broadcast on channel 2 (TV2 broadcast on channel 4 in both centres).
 Along with Television One and Radio New Zealand, South Pacific Television became part of the Broadcasting Corporation of New Zealand (BCNZ) in 1977.

 In February 1979, the National Government announced it would the amalgamate Television One and South Pacific Television under a single administration.
 South Pacific Television closed down for the last time at 12:15 am on 16 February 1980, after airing a two-hour farewell special.

+South Pacific Television was known for producing original TV series, with titles such as Children of Fire Mountain and Hunter’s Gold ranking among its top international sellers.